The prickly history of Maltese migration in Australia

 My paternal grandfather, Paul, helped fuel Australia’s post-war industrial development, gaining employment at a steel pipe manufacturer shortly after migrating and staying there for the rest of his working life.
 Similar narratives played out for scores of young Maltese men.
 A bona fide immigration success story, right?
 In fact, this was a case of third time lucky.
 As Stephanie Affeldt documents in Consuming Whiteness, Maltese workers were discriminated against in two earlier periods of workforce replacement: following the departure of Pacific Islanders from Queensland sugar cane fields in the 1880s; and following World War I, when Maltese immigration was, for a time, halted altogether, even as migration schemes were arranged for their Spanish and Italian neighbours.

 Miskina dik it-tajra li titrabba f’art hażina.
-‘Pity the bird that is reared in a barren land’ goes the Maltese saying, perhaps speaking to the isolation felt by those early migrants.
-Even so, Australia ended up a blessing for most who arrived in the literal and demographic waves of the 1950s and ’60s, as policies took on a multicultural tint in the ’70s.
+‘Pity the bird reared in a barren land’ goes the Maltese saying, speaking to the isolation felt by those early migrants.
+Even so, Australia ended up a blessing for most who arrived in the waves of the 1950s and ’60s, as policies took on a multicultural tint in the ’70s.
 Meanwhile, quality of life on the home islands began to recover, and Australian industry began to wind down.
-The number of Australians born in Malta peaked in 1981, and Maltese entries have dwindled ever since.
-The overall rate of immigration now tips in the other direction, as some migrants return home, and newer generations seek the eternal Mediterranean sun.
+The number of Australians born in Malta peaked in 1981.
+Maltese entries have dwindled ever since.
+The balance of immigration now tips northward, as some migrants return home, and new generations seek the eternal Mediterranean sun.

 I was particularly interested in assaying the outskirts of the towns, getting lost in the maze of farms that still constitute most of the land area.
 It was easy enough to cycle from coast to coast, moving rapidly between urban and rural zones, when the longest dimension of the main island is only 27 kilometres.
 The rocky hillsides were oddly reminiscent of the Southern Tablelands, a topographic antipode of the Parkesbourne farm my dad’s parents had used to retreat from Sydney suburbia.
 The difference, of course, was that these hillsides included a hearty dose of Opuntia.
 Each spiny copse I passed reinforced the notion that the biota around us shape our experiences and, over time, sneak into our identities.

-While visiting my mum’s relatives, the true place of the prickly pear was cemented in my mind.
+While visiting Mum’s relatives, the true place of the prickly pear was cemented in my mind.
 We went to our ancestral home in Mellieħa, where the house has sat unoccupied for years.
-My great-aunt (who lives on the same street) sprayed the lock to pry the door open.
-I entered cautiously, not knowing what to expect.
+My great-aunt (who lives up the same street) sprayed the lock, pried the door open.
+I entered cautiously.
 Dust carpeted the patterned tiles beneath my feet, and apart from a religious icon, striking in its dim, spare surrounds, most contents were long removed.
 I walked down the narrow hallway, towards a band of sunlight.
 In the backyard, I was greeted by none other than a healthy specimen of you-know-what.
-It became clear that I could no longer consign the humble bajtar to childhood nightmares — it is part of the family.
+It became clear that I could no longer consign the humble bajtar to childhood nightmares—it is part of the family.